vuxcode/pr1-project-Livraan/time-report.md

 - 2021-12-20, Worked for 40 minutes
 - I tested to send my quiz to my boyfriend because I wanted him to see and test the quiz.
 But when he pressed start it said that it couldn't find the file for my actual quiz.
 I earlier linked my quiz file to the start screen button but if the file isn't in the persons computer it can't be found.
 So adding this to the bug-list, summary and updating my code to Github.

+- 2021-12-22, Worked for 1 hour and 50 minutes
+- I got some help from Colin to figure out how to make the start screen be in the same file as the quiz.
+I just needed to copy paste the start button and game title into the quiz code.
+Made some classes hidden so I could decide in functions when they shall show up on the screen.
+Tested and did some comments on a idea how to make the result page.
+Now it works as expected.